-If the narcissist in your life was one of your parents, a sibling, a friend, a work colleague or your partner, It’s a horrific experience and most likely to have taken you through an extremely painful time both for your physical and mental health experience.
-Causing psychological, emotional pain and trauma.
+If the narcissist in your life was one of your parents, a sibling, a friend, a work colleague or your partner, It’s a horrific experience and most likely to have taken you through an extremely painful time both for your physical and mental health.
+Causing psychological pain, emotional pain and trauma.

-You can not erase your past, and you can make your future great.
+You can not erase your past.
+You can make your future great.
 Taking care of yourself to heal from the trauma of the abuse you’ve suffered at the hands of the narcissist is vital for healing.

-2. Learn to say no to things you don’t agree with, things that don’t make you feel good, things that make you unhappy saying yes too.
+2. Learn to say no to things you disagree with, things that don’t make you feel good, things that make you unhappy saying yes too.

-4. Learn to stop worrying about judgment and what others think of you, they haven’t been on your journey, those who have will understand you, the more independent you become with your thinking, the more values and self-beliefs you build up within yourself you will naturally eliminate toxic people from your life.
-You will not lose good people, so long as your intentions are good and you are kind to others, then you can not say or do the wrong thing, only to a narcissist, those people are not worthy of you.
+4. Learn to stop worrying about judgment and what others think of you.
+They haven’t been on your journey.
+Those who have will understand you.
+The more independent you become with your thinking, the more values and self-belief you build up within yourself.
+You will naturally eliminate toxic people from your life.
+You will not lose genuine people, so long as your intentions are good and you are kind to others, then you can not say or do the wrong thing, only to a narcissist.
+Those people are not worthy of you.
 You are free to have opinions and be who you want to be.

-5. Get some fresh air if you can and see the beauty in the word, exercise, walking, running weight lifting, team sports.
+5. Get some fresh air if you can and see the beauty in the world, exercise, walking, running, weight lifting, team sports.
 Whatever you enjoy.

-6. Get out and meet new people, this can be hard while overcoming anxiety, even if you just step out of the door for five minutes, tell yourself you can then next time do it for 10.
-Keep going and never give up on you.
+6. Get out and meet new people.
+This can be hard while overcoming anxiety, even if you just step out of the door for five minutes, tell yourself you can, then next time, do it for 10.
+Keep going, and never give up on yourself.
 Try reading groups, writing groups, support groups, go to college, uni, do online courses, whatever you enjoy and would like to do for you.

 7. Try to feed your body good food.
 Clean up you’re diet if you need to.